Wills and Estates – Last Will and Testament Law – Arkansas

 However, proof of valid execution of a will executed outside the state is referable to Arkansas’ statutes if the proponent seeks to have the will initially probated in Arkansas, and on questions of the burden of proof, the law of the forum governs.
 Warner v.
 Warner, 14 Ark.
 App.
 257, 687 S.W.2d 856 (1985).

-Affidavit of attesting witness: Any attesting witness to a will may make and sign an affidavit before any officer authorized to administer oaths in this state or in any other state stating such facts as he would be required to testify to in an uncontested probate proceeding concerning the will.
+Affidavit of attesting witness: Any attesting witness to a will may make and sign an affidavit before any officer authorized to administer oaths in this state or in any other state stating such facts as he or she would be required to testify to in an uncontested probate proceeding concerning the will.

 The attesting witness may make and sign the affidavit at any time, either: